 Glenlo Abbey Hotel is open year-round.
 Call directly on + 353 91 519600 for more information and bookings, or visit https://www.irelands-blue-book.ie/houses.html/glenlo

 3 Unforgettable Experiences you won’t want to miss in County Galway

 Sounds of the City

-Make sure to take some time to visit the colourful, bohemian city of Galway, a true hot bed of Irish charm and culture.
-Stop and enjoy the buskers and street performers along Shop Street, or get your toes tapping along to some traditional Irish music at one of the many pubs and bars.
+Make sure to take some time to visit the colourful bohemian city of Galway, a true hot bed of Irish charm and culture.
+Stop and enjoy the buskers and street performers along Shop Street, or get your toes tapping to some traditional Irish music at one of the many pubs and bars.
 Head for the city’s Latin Quarter, and you’re sure to hear the rhythmic beat of the Bodhrán and the lively tones of the Uilleann Pipes permeating from a pub doorway or two.

-Head further up the coast to the Salthill Promenade and clear away the cobwebs with a brisk walk or stop into one of the many cafés or bars.
+Head further up the coast to the Salthill Promenade and clear away the cobwebs with a brisk walk or stop in to one of the many cafés or bars.

 Connemara is famous worldwide for its dramatic beauty.
-The Connemara region itself includes most of western county Galway, extending northwards towards County Mayo, but to see the landscape at its best, head an hour north of Glenlo Abbey to Connemara National Park.
+The Connemara region itself includes most of western County Galway, extending northwards towards County Mayo, but to see the landscape at its best, head an hour north of Glenlo Abbey to Connemara National Park.
 The Park comprises 2000 hectares of mountains, bogs, heaths, grasslands and woodland.